dandua98/PendingPR/README.md

 yarn dev
 ```

+If it's your first time running the application or you haven't registered your app with a github app
+yet, navigate to [localhost:3000](http://localhost:3000) in your browser to setup.

 ## Contributing

 If you have suggestions for how PendingPR could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.